How to professionally write an apology email

 3. Take accountability: Acknowledge your mistake or error and take responsibility for it.
 This also leaves little to no room for there to be any misunderstandings of your apology.

-4. Prevention plan: Include a plan or resolution to make sure the same mistake doesn’t repeat itself in the future causing similar issues.
+4. Prevention plan: Include a plan or resolution to make sure the same mistake doesn’t repeat itself in the future, causing similar issues.

-Additional depending on the situation:
+Additionally, depending on the situation:

 How to apologize professionally in an email without saying sorry